 With this system, you’ll be able to remotely start your vehicle, lock and unlock your doors, and also access a pair of auxiliary outputs for power sliding door control using a combination of buttons.
 Valet mode, horn honks, and passive/active arming functions can be turned on and off using other button combinations.
 One thing to note, the CS920-S is only compatible with automatic and CVT transmission vehicles only.

 Compustar provides a one-year warranty with this system.

 A comprehensive, but expensive solution is offered by EASYGUARD with its EC002 system.
 This multi-function car alarm system features PKE-passive keyless entry, push start button, remote engine start, and touch password entry backup.
 It’s a universal package that will fit most vehicles on the market and can help make an older vehicle feel more modern.
 Some vehicles will require a bypass module for installation, and diesel vehicles may require an extra timer delay switch.

-The PKE-passive keyless entry system will automatically unlock a car door when the key fob is within 3 to 6 feet.
-It will also automatically lock the doors when the key fob is 6 to 9 feet away from the vehicle.
+The PKE-passive keyless entry system will automatically unlock a car door when the key fob is within three to six feet.
+It will also automatically lock the doors when the key fob is six to nine feet away from the vehicle.

 Each kit includes two transmitters equipped with three buttons (arm/panic mode, start button/trunk release, disarm) each along with an LED indicator.
 There is even a place to put a spare key blade.